opendxl/opendxl-client-java/docs/_sources/epobrokercertsexport.rst.txt

     .. image:: serversettings-certs.png

-2. Click the **Edit** button in the lower right corner (as shown in the image above)
+2. Click the **Edit** button in the lower right corner (as shown in the image above).

     .. image:: editdxlcerts-save.png

-3. Click the **Export All** button in the **Broker Certificates** section (as shown in the image above)
+3. Click the **Export All** button in the **Broker Certificates** section (as shown in the image above).

+    ..

 4. The exported file, ``brokercerts.crt``, will be saved locally.

     This file is specified as the ``broker_ca_bundle`` parameter when constructing a `DxlClientConfig <javadoc/index.html?com/opendxl/client/DxlClientConfig.html>`_ instance.

     This file can also be specified via a configuration file used to instantiate a `DxlClientConfig <javadoc/index.html?com/opendxl/client/DxlClientConfig.html>`_ instance.

     See the `DxlClientConfig.createDxlConfigFromFile() <javadoc/com/opendxl/client/DxlClientConfig.html#createDxlConfigFromFile-java.lang.String->`_ method for more information.